Francisco N. F. Q. Simoes

 This Master's thesis was incorporated into the student's internship at ProRail.

-The goal of this project is to discover rules that help us minimize the number of interventions that need to be tested in order to find the optimal intervention for a given target.
-More details to come.
+The goal of this project was to implement a search space reduction algorithm which limits the number of interventions that need to be tested in order to find the optimal intervention for a given target.

 Causal discovery from train network data with background knowledge